spiritoffootball/sof-resources/README.md

 ## Description

-*SOF Resources* is a WordPress plugin that provides quotes and associated functionality for Spirit of Football.
+*SOF Resources* is a WordPress plugin that provides Resources and associated functionality for Spirit of Football.

 ## Installation